neljson/Turtle-Trivia/README.md

 7. Game Lobby:
 - If one player joins first, a broadcast message is displayed `Waiting for another player to join...`.
 The first joining player will need to wait until the other player has joined before proceeding.
 Once both players are connected, the game proceeds.

-8. `question_bank.py` repository of trivia questions
+8. Repository of trivia questions
-- A separate python file was created to hold a list of trivia questions, 4 choices (a,b,c,d), and the correct answer.
+- A separate python file called `question_bank.py`  was created to hold a list of trivia questions, 4 choices (a,b,c,d), and the correct answer.
 The server picks questions sequentially starting from question 1.
 It uses the variable `current_question_index` to track the current question, which is incremented after each question is asked.
 This means that players will receive questions in the order they appear in the questions list from `question_bank.py`

 #### TODO
 1. Currently, I've only researched and created 6 turtle trivia questions along with their resulting answers and answer choice options.
 For the rest of the questions in the `question_bank.py`, I've placed placeholder text.
 The rest of the questions and answer choices will be filled out in the future.